aniketpanjwani/cancelled/docs/tasks.md

 - Confirm `.env.local` includes `MOTION_PLUS_TOKEN` and is excluded from version control.
 - Review `docs/implementation.md`, `docs/tracking.md`, and this tasks file to ensure they reflect the final build.
 - Prepare deployment settings (Vercel project, environment variables) but do not deploy until stakeholders approve placeholders.
-**Manual verification**: Run through the hero experience end-to-end in incognito mode, verifying random reason assignment, motion, CTA link, and pseudo count all behave as documented.
+**Manual verification**: Run through the hero experience end-to-end in incognito mode, verifying random reason assignment, motion, CTA link, and the computed count all behave as documented.